 Tuscany Program Fall Information Session: Monday October 30, 2017 3 pm,

 Location TBA, Come learn about program details and financial aid, get your questions answered, and hear about prior students’ experiences!

 A&S scholarship office’s scholarship deadline (separate application): February 1

 Regular Application Deadline: February 15, 2017

-Last summer we took 18 MU students to study and explore in Italy, and we are ready to do it again this year!
-We are pleased to announce our Summer 2017 study abroad opportunity in Italy’s historic and beautiful Tuscany region.
-The program is hosted at IES’s Siena Center, is led by Dr. Rebecca Meisenbach and Dr. Haley Horstman from the Department of Communication, and is open to all majors.
+We are pleased to announce our Summer 2018 study abroad opportunity in Italy’s historic and beautiful Tuscany region.
+This summer’s program is hosted at IES’s Siena Center, is led by Dr. Haley Horstman and Dr. Colleen Colaner from the Department of Communication, and is open to all majors.

 Academics: Students in the program earn communication department credit for the program, including the Communication as Culture (COMM 3470--3 credits*) course and a course (COMM 4960--3 credits) that focuses on the food, culture, and language of Tuscany.
 No prior experience speaking Italian is necessary.
 As a class, students will have traditional class meetings, tour museums, and visit businesses (e.g., cheese, olive oil, wine, and coffee producers) in several classic hill towns, including overnight class trips to Florence and Bologna.